nickolasjadams/ajax-tap/README.md

 }
 ```

+It's not mandatory that you return JSON.
+It could be JSON, HTML, XML, or plain Text.
+But this example uses JSON.

 In your main template you could listen to all Ajax requests, and if they have this structure and come from a URL origin you trust, you can display the message at the top of the page.

 ```